hmajid2301/live-light/README.md

 This debian package is to be installed on the host machine where the USB will be plugged into.
 In my case it's my Desktop where it detects if my headset is plugged in and changes the colour accordingly.
-When you install the package it will ask a few questions.
+The live lights uses a basic schedule you provide outside of the day and hours you provide it will switch itself off.
+By default it will be on between the hours of 9AM -> 5.30PM, only on Mon - Fri (not turned on at weekends).

 ### USB Name